robskrob/shell-configuration/README.md

 ./gradlew :server:installDist
 ```

-The CoC configuration in `.vim/coc-settings.json` already includes the Kotlin language server setup pointing to the built binary at:
+The CoC configuration in `.vim/coc-settings.json` includes the Kotlin language server setup.
+Point the languageserver to the built binary at:
 ```
-~/code/opensource/kotlin-language-server/server/build/install/server/bin/kotlin-language-server
+/Users/<username>/code/opensource/kotlin-language-server/server/build/install/server/bin/kotlin-language-server
 ```

 This provides Kotlin autocompletion, syntax highlighting, and error checking in vim.